gitlabhq/gitlabhq/doc/ci/runners/README.md

   Runners.
 For example, if you want to deploy a certain project, you can setup a specific Runner to have the right credentials for this.
 The [usage of tags](#using-tags) may be useful in this case.
 Specific Runners process jobs using a [FIFO] queue.
+- **Group Runners** are useful when you have multiple projects under one group and would like all projects to have access to a set of runners.
+Group Runners process jobs using a [FIFO] queue.

 A Runner that is specific only runs for the specified project(s).
 A shared Runner can run jobs for every project that has enabled the option **Allow shared Runners**